Buatin-Website/expense-tracker/README.md

 ## Overview

-This open-source project aims to help you efficiently manage and track your expenses using Laravel and FilamentPHP.
+This open-source project aims to help you efficiently manage and track your expenses using Laravel and Filament.
 Whether you're an individual or a business, our Expense Tracker provides a user-friendly interface to organize your finances effortlessly.

-## Features

-- **User-Friendly Interface**: Enjoy a clean and intuitive design for easy expense management.
-- **Customizable Categories**: Categorize your expenses to gain insights into your spending habits.
-- **Secure and Reliable**: Built on Laravel's security features for data protection.
-- **Admin Control**: Utilize FilamentPHP's admin panel for complete control over your financial data.
-- **Easy Deployment**: Simple setup and deployment for quick use.

 ## Getting Started